gazebosim/docs/garden/install_ubuntu.md

 # Binary Installation on Ubuntu

-Garden binaries are provided for Ubuntu Focal and Jammy.
-All of the Garden binaries are hosted in the osrfoundation repository.
+Garden pre-release binaries are provided for Ubuntu Focal and Jammy.
+The Garden binaries are hosted in the packages.osrfoundation.org repository.
 To install all of them, the metapackage `gz-garden` can be installed.

 First install some necessary tools: